Sebastianhju/Runeterra-5e/Runes.md

 ---

 ### Aftershock  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/VeteranAftershock.png" Align=left width=25% height=25%>
 When you immobilize a creature, you gain temporary hit points based on your level, as shown on the table below.
-These temporary hit points last until the start of your next turn, if you still have any remaining at the start of your turn, enemies within 5 feet of you suffer damage equal to your temporary hit points.
+These temporary hit points last until the end of your next turn, if you still have any remaining at the start of your turn, enemies within 5 feet of you suffer damage equal to your temporary hit points.
 Once used it cannot be used again until 30 seconds have passed.

 **Aftershock Scaling**
 |Level|Hit Points|